luckylhb90/dockerfiles/README.md

 # Dockerfiles

-The nginx/php/mysql/redis/go/node/postgres/phpmyadmin environment is built using the Docker container service, which is easy to maintain and upgrade.
+Using docker container build  nginx/php/mysql/redis/go/node/postgres/phpmyadmin service,which is easy to maintain and upgrade.

 - [中文说明](./README.cn.md)